laurent-clouet/sheepit-client/README.md

 ## Compilation

-You need Java 1.7.
-OpenJDK and Oracle are both supported.
+You need Java 1.7 or more.
+(OpenJDK and Oracle are both supported).
 You also need [ant](http://ant.apache.org/).
 To create the jar file, simply type `ant` in the project's root directory.